ivotron/quiho-popper/paper/paper.md

 that points in the negative gradient direction.

-Once an ensemble of trees for an application is generated, feature importances are obtained in order to use them as the FGRUP for an application. @Fig:fgrup-generation shows the process applied to obtaining FGRUPs for an application. `scikit-learn` implements the feature importance calculation algorithm introduced in [@breiman_classification_1984].
+Once an ensemble of trees for an application is generated, feature importances are obtained in order to use them as the IRUP for an application. @Fig:irup-generation shows the process applied to obtaining IRUPs for an application. `scikit-learn` implements the feature importance calculation algorithm introduced in [@breiman_classification_1984].
 This is sometimes called _gini importance_ or _mean decrease impurity_ and is defined as the total